mytarget-test-team/seismograph/docs/mocker.rst

    mocker_config

-Mock server extension based on flask lib.
+Mocker is extension based on flask lib.
 It can to work separately of test program as UWSGI server.

 It's doing so